indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Bootstrapping the Server

+Before you can cook your server, it has to be ready for cooking.
 In the ideal world, Chef can and will completely determine the architecture of the server.
 However, when it comes to practicalities, the server still needs to be bootstrapped before it can be cook.
 It broadly involves:

 - setting up a SSH connection, so that you  (meaning the software running on your computer) can securely communicate with it, and